JamesBurnside/communication-ui-library-MCS/packages/communication-react/review/beta/communication-react.api.md

 import { BackgroundBlurEffect } from '@azure/communication-calling';
 import { BackgroundReplacementConfig } from '@azure/communication-calling';
 import { BackgroundReplacementEffect } from '@azure/communication-calling';
-import { BreakoutRoom } from '@azure/communication-calling';
-import { BreakoutRoomsSettings } from '@azure/communication-calling';
-import { BreakoutRoomsUpdatedListener } from '@azure/communication-calling';
 import { Call } from '@azure/communication-calling';
 import { CallAgent } from '@azure/communication-calling';
 import { CallClient } from '@azure/communication-calling';